Actions, Not Subscriptions: Why We Chose a Fairer Pricing Model

 Full transparency on consumption

 Every action consumption is logged.
-You can see exactly which booking used which action, when it was consumed, and what type of action (property or org) was used.
+You can see exactly which booking or automated job used an action, when it was consumed, and what it was for.
 Full audit trail, always.

 This matters because opaque billing erodes trust.
 We've all been burned by SaaS products where you can't figure out why your bill changed.
 With Airflow, every action has a paper trail.